terencezl/terencezl.github.io/_posts/2023-03-21-a-week-of-rust.md

 int a_copy = r;
 ```

 You don't need operators to get a reference.
-The `int&` is a type for references.
+The `int&` is a reference type.
 You announce it only with the type notation.

 Whereas in Rust, references look like the below.